davidarthurian/Railgun-Rampage-Video-Game/README.md

 Hello,

-This repository is for keeping track of progress in ECE 180DA.
+This repository is for keeping track of testing progress in ECE 180DA.

 Thanks!